 Fourteen months later, the head of Iraq’s nuclear program was killed in his Paris hotel room.

 “He really believed that Peres would never have the guts to order the raid,” said a Begin aide.
-“And Begin couldn?t bear the thought of Israel living in terror of an Iraqi bomb.”
+“And Begin couldn’t bear the thought of Israel living in terror of an Iraqi bomb.”

 Begin summoned his cabinet to his home in Jerusalem.
 “Welcome, my friends,” he greeted the assembled group.
 “At this very moment our planes are approaching Baghdad.”

-About an hour and a half later, Begin received the message he’d been anxiously awaiting.
-The operation was a total success and the planes were on their way home.
+Not long afterward, Begin received the message he’d been anxiously awaiting.Thereactor had been destroyed and the pilots were on their way home.

 In Israel, news of the raid set off an atmosphere of euphoria not felt since the 1976 Entebbe rescue.
-As expected, the Labor opposition was highly critical of the operation and its timing, but the criticism was quickly toned down once Peres and his colleagues realized how out of sync they seemed with the mood in the street.
+As expected, the Labor opposition was highly critical of the operation and its timing, but the criticism was quickly toned down once Peres and his colleagues realized how out of sync they were with the mood in the street.

-“Technically,” Reagan would write years later, “Israel had violated an agreement not to use U.S.-made weapons for offensive purposes, and some cabinet members wanted me to lean hard on Israel because it had broken this pledge ….but I sympathized with Begin’s motivations and privately believed we should give him the benefit of the doubt.”
+“Technically,” Reagan would write years later, “Israel had violated an agreement not to use U.S.-made weapons for offensive purposes, and some cabinet members wanted me to lean hard on Israel because it had broken this pledge … but I sympathized with Begin’s motivations and privately believed we should give him the benefit of the doubt.”